Born-Digital-US/isle-ingest-samples/behat/test-inventory.md

 * 2-2	Able to login to Drupal site as an admin user?
     * Covered by isle-drupal.feature "Viewing login page as admin"
 * 2-3	Able to view persistent data folders for xml/xslt/sites and for fedora data store?
-    * TODO?
-Covered by isle-drupal.feature
+    * WONTFIX- N/A
 * 2-4	If Drupal multisite, able to login to multisite (not parent) site?
-    * TODO?
-Covered by isle-drupal.feature
+    * MAYBE TODO Not covered.
+Need test case?
-* 2-5	Drupal Status Report not showing errors? https://<domain>/node#overlay=admin/reports/status
+* 2-5	Drupal Status Report not showing errors? https://<domain>/admin/reports/status
-    * TODO?
-Covered by isle-drupal.feature
+    * WONTFIX- Intentionally commented out, but left relic in isle-drupal.feature

 # SAMPLE OBJECT INGESTION
 ## Collections
 * 3-1	Able to create a new collection e.g. test:collection?
-    * TODO?
-This currently happens on test setup
+    * This currently happens on test setup
-    * We probably want to explicitly test this too
 * 3-2	Able to modify a new collection's Collection policies and add Content Models?
-    * TODO?
+    * Covered in the first steps of almost all content model feature files

-## Audio Content Model - 100%
+## Audio Content Model
 * 3-3	Able to ingest the test AUDIO sample objects?
     * Covered by audio.feature: "Ingest Audio Sample Object"
 * 3-4	Able to upload thumbnail for Audio object?
     * Covered by audio.feature: "Replace Audio Thumbnail
 * 3-5	Able to view / hear an AUDIO object?
-    * TODO?
-Not covered - does not appear to be possible?
+    * WONTFIX Not covered - does not appear to be possible?
 * 3-6	Able to download an AUDIO object?
     * Covered by audio.feature: "Check for Audio OBJ download"
 * 3-7	Able to search for newly ingested AUDIO object using Islandora simple search?